-Message on the Publication of the CPPS Study / Planning Guide AY2021 ····· 2

-Goals of Education and Characteristics of Educ cation Planning at CPPS 3

-Timetable

-Three majors

-Social and Economic Sciences

-Management Science and Engineering

-Urban and Regional Planning 20

-Schedules

-Graduation Thesis Schedule in AY2020 [for 4th-year Students] ······ 29

-The Process of Determining Graduation The Supervisors in AY2021 [for 3rd-year Studen esis Topics and ts] ······

-Major Assignment Schedule in AY2020 [for 2 2nd-Students] ····· 31

-Supplement to the CPPS Curriculum

-Q&A about Courses/Advancement

-Curriculum for the Qualification to Take KENC HIKUSHI License Examinations
+Message on the Publication of the CPPS Study Planning Guide AY2022 ····· 2 Goals of Education and Characteristics of Educ cation Planning at CPPS College of Policy and Planning Sciences Comp betence List ······6 College of Policy and Planning Sciences Curric culum Map ······7 Timetable Three majors Social and Economic Sciences Management Science and Engineering Urban and Regional Planning 21 Schedules Graduation Thesis Schedule in AY2022 [for 4th-year Students] The Process of Determining Graduation The Supervisors in AY2023 [for 3rd-year Studen esis Topics and ts] ······ Major Assignment Schedule in AY2022 [for 2nd-Students] ····· 34 Supplement to the CPPS Curriculum Q&A about Courses/Advancement Curriculum for the Qualification to Take KENC HIKUSHI License Examinations

-Message on the Publication of the CPPS Study Planning Guide AY2021
+Message on the Publication of the CPPS Study Planning Guide AY2022

-The CPPS Syllabi AY2021 is a reference material for students to systematically take courses at the College of Policy and Planning Sciences toward major assignment and the graduation thesis.
+The CPPS Study Planning Guide AY2022 is a reference material for students to systematically take courses at the College of Policy and Planning Sciences toward major assignment and the graduation thesis.
 Therefore, it provides information related to areas and available courses, in addition to major assignment and the graduation thesis.
 For the details of each course, please also refer to the latest KdB information and the "Course Catalog for Undergraduate Student".